snakemake/snakemake/docs/tutorial/short.rst

          - conda-forge
        dependencies:
          - bcftools =1.9
-         - samtools =1.9

 Step 6
 ------

 Finally, we strive to calculate some exemplary statistics.
-This time, we don’t use a shell command, but rather employ Snakemake’s ability to integrate with scripting languages like R and Python.
+This time, we don’t use a shell command, but rather employ Snakemake’s ability to integrate with scripting languages like R and Python, and Jupyter notebooks.

-First, we create a rule ``stats`` with input file
+First, we create a rule ``plot_quals`` with input file

 -  ``"calls/all.vcf"``